KushTurner/KushTurner/README.md

 **`About me:`**

 **Hi 👋🏾 welcome to my Github!
-I am an aspiring full stack software engineer, have interest in data science and currently on a gap year after sixth form.
-I also like Python 🐍**
+I am an aspiring full stack software engineer and currently on a gap year after sixth form.**

 ---